devxschool/Fall2020/out/production/Fall2020/oop/classes/OOPNotes.md

 global to all objects that have been or will be created from a class.

 there is only one value of a static variable for all objects created from the class.

+###Static methods
+Static methods can we used without creating an object.
+Helper methods(Utility methods) are usually static methods.

+Wrapper classes have many utility methods.
+Collection class,
+Math.max(), Math.min()

+Utility methods are the functions which dont require object state info to be executed.